THE CYNICAL USE OF ISRAEL IN ITALIAN POLITICS

 “For decades after World War II there was intense competition in Italy between the two major currents of the Left, the communists (PCI) and the much smaller Socialist Party (PSI).
 Pietro Nenni, who was the PSI’s leader and died in 1980, consistently took pro-Israeli positions.
 He saw in Golda Meir and her colleagues not only fellow socialists but also pioneers of socialism in a nonsocialist region.

 “Bettino Craxi, who led the nowadays defunct PSI from 1976 to 1993, had been Nenni’s pupil and took over his party faction.
 Craxi became the most important socialist personality in the post-Nenni period.
-Over the years he distanced himself from the party’s traditional coalition with the communists and joined
+Over the years he distanced himself from the party’s traditional coalition with the communists and joined a number of coalition governments with the Christian Democrats.

 “These coalitions created a need for Craxi to show that he still belonged to the Left.
 To rebuild his credibility as a defender of human rights he formed an alliance with Arafat.
 To some extent the Palestinian terrorist leader became Craxi’s left-wing fig leaf.